 Parameter Limits Voice mail ports (Concurrent voice mail or auto attendant sessions) Servers MiVoice Business on ISS: 120VM or RAD ports.
-MiVoice Business Virtual:up to 120 VM and/or RAD ports.
+MiVoice Business Virtual:up to 120 VM and/ or RAD ports.
 Appliances AX: 20 VM or RAD ports.
 CX II: 16 VM or RAD ports.
 MXe III: 30 VM or RAD ports.
 EX: 30 VM or RAD ports.
-Mailboxes maximum 750 on appliances, 5000 on servers Disk space for voice mail files 14 GB with hard disk drive or 64 GB(or greater)SSD 13 GB with 32GB flash card on CXII and <64GB SSD on MXeIII or EX 4 GB with 16GB flash card on AX
+SMBC: 16 VM or RAD ports Note: 30 ports will provide sufficient capacity for up to 1000 mailboxes at normal office traffic rates, or 1400 mailboxes with reduced system traffic.
+Increasing beyond 30 ports may reduce other media services, such as paging and conference capacity.
+Mailboxes maximum 750 on appliances, 5000 on servers Disk space for voice mail files 14 GB with hard disk or SSD 64 GB or greater on all variants 13 GB with 32 GB flash card on CXII 13 GB with &lt;64 GB SSD on MXeIII and EX 13 GB with 38 GB SSD on SMBC 4 GB with 16 GB flash card on AX

-Parameter Limits Hours of voice storage 450 with 13-14GB partition (130 if backup is required) 130 with 4GB partition (30 if backup is required Message storage per mailbox 100 maximum messages (programmable) Message retention From one day to indefinitely for saved messages; indefinitely for unread messages.
+Parameter Limits Hours of voice storage 450 with 13-14 GB partition (130 if backup is required) 130 with 4 GB partition (30 if backup is required Message storage per mailbox 100 maximum messages (programmable) Message retention From one day to indefinitely for saved messages; indefinitely for unread messages.
 (Programmable on a per mailbox basis).
 Prompt languages North American English, UK English, European French, Canadian French, European Spanish, Latin American Spanish, Dutch, German, Italian, Brazilian Portuguese, European Portuguese, Chinese, Arabic, Farsi, Flemish, Turkish, Swedish, North American English Overlaid and Dutch Overlaid (one default and one alternate language are permitted simultaneously)